 - BabyCenter – Put in your due date, get a weekly email telling you how your baby is growing.
 The site has other helpful resources, like a pregnancy weight-gain tracker (should you dare).

-- Baby Bargains – This is a great book as you’re setting up your registry and nursery — be sure to get the latest edition.
+- Baby Bargains – This is a great book (affiliate link) as you’re setting up your registry and nursery — be sure to get the latest edition.
 There are reviews on specific products, stores, even the registry process — and the authors are very up-to-date on the latest product recalls.
 (The website offers additional information and tools, most available at no charge.)